-More than 6 years ago Microsoft brought us IE8 a web browser which has cause problems for web developers ever since!
+More than six years ago Microsoft brought us Internet Explorer 8 (IE8) – a web browser which has caused problems for web developers ever since!
 The question is do you still need to program for it?
-Is it worth the trouble to handle the slowing opting out users of IE8, and in general other browsers which are seeing diminishing users?
+Is it worth the trouble to handle the users slowly opting out of IE8, and in general, other browsers that are seeing diminishing users?

 This browser is still incompatible with browser standards that enable better user experience.
 Hence more users switched over to new browsers such as Firefox, Google Chrome or Apple Safari.
 However a portion were still stuck with the old version and now Microsoft has officially announced that it would no longer support this version from January 2016. (http://www.zdnet.com/article/microsoft-to-drop-support-for-older-versions-of-internet-explorer/).